chnm/crdh/_essays/v06-01-across-the-color-line.md

-peoples, and *their* "full humanity."[^17] The Black press has long been recognized as a vital primary source base for bringing forth the full humanity of Black Americans, especially during World War II by publishing the personal accounts of individual servicemembers and documenting the prevalence of violence and prejudice against Black citizen-soldiers and war workers.
+peoples, and *their* "full humanity."[^17] The Black press has long been recognized as a vital primary source base for bringing forth the full humanity of Black Americans, especially during World War II by publishing the personal accounts of individual service members and documenting the prevalence of violence and prejudice against Black citizen-soldiers and war workers.
 The large-scale digitization of historical newspapers such as the *Chicago Defender* and *Pittsburgh